Grace McCatty

-Grace Elizabeth McCatty (born 28 September 1989) is a retired English footballer who played as a defender, finishing her career with Sunderland.
+Grace Elizabeth McCatty (born 28 September 1989) is an English former footballer who played as a defender, finishing her career with Sunderland.
 Prior to her move to the North-East with Durham, she featured eight times in the UEFA Women's Champions League for Bristol City.

 Playing career

 Bristol City, 2006–2017

 McCatty signed with Bristol Academy from Gloucester City in 2006, and remained with the club for the 2011 FA WSL season.
 She made her first FA WSL appearance for the senior squad against Birmingham City L.F.C. on 14 April 2011.
 She made 14 appearances during her first season with Bristol.
 The team finished in fifth place with a record.
 During the 2012 FA WSL season, Matthews made 11 appearances helping the team finish in fourth place with a record.

 In 2014, McCatty played for Bristol in the 2014–15 UEFA Women's Champions League.
 Bristol was the only English team to make the quarterfinals where they were eliminated by eventual winners Frankfurt.
 In 2015, she captained the team at the 2015–16 UEFA Women's Champions League.